PRBEM/IRBEM/README.md

 IRBEM requires a Fortran compiler, and can be installed on most environments.

-Quick build procedure on Linux with gfortran:
+Quick build procedure on Linux and Mac OSX with gfortran:

     git clone https://github.com/PRBEM/IRBEM.git
 	cd IRBEM